flowgrammable/freeflow-c/flowpath/README.md

 ## Overview

-The noproto data plane defines a reconfigurable and programmable packet processing pipeline.
+The flowpath data plane defines a reconfigurable and programmable packet processing pipeline.

 The project currently builds two artifacts:

-- libnoproto implements the pipeline
+- libflowpath implements the pipeline
-- noproto-sim is a program that defines a simple pcap -> stdout pipeline that writes prints the size of each packet in the program.
+- flowpath-sim is a program that defines a simple pcap -> stdout pipeline that writes prints the size of each packet in the program.